-Join Sean Adams for an in-depth discussion in this video Specialized envelopes and boxes, part of Foundations of Layout and Composition: Marketing Collateral.
+Join Sean Adams for an in-depth discussion in this video Specialized envelopes and boxes, part of Layout and Composition: Marketing Collateral.

 …Often, I'll find I'll fall back on the expected, and it's my first thought.…And, unfortunately, clients will do the same.…Because this is what they know.…But it's our job as designers to push…those limits, and do something unexpected and exciting.…A folder is a great way to collect a suite of materials.…But it is not the only way.…Rather than thinking I need to make a folder to hold all my…items, spread out the contents and allow yourself the freedom to use anything.…